 - The Boot Manager, which is invoked by the computer's bootstrapping code. - The Windows Loader which loads the operating system into the computer's memory. - Windows OS Resume which reloads an image of the executing operating system from a hibernation file as part of resuming from a hibernated state. - The Windows Kernel which contains device drivers for the Windows NT File System, full volume encryption, the crash dump filter, and the kernel-mode cryptographic library. - The IPv4 / IPv6 network stack in the kernel. - The IPsec module in user-mode. - The IKE and AuthIP Keying Modules service which hosts the IKE and Authenticated Internet Protocol (AuthIP) keying modules.
-These keying modules are used for authentication and key exchange in Internet Protocol security (IPsec).4
+These keying modules are used for authentication and key exchange in Internet Protocol security (IPsec). - The Remote Access Service device driver in the kernel, which is used primarily for ad hoc or user-defined VPN connections; known as the "RAS IPsec VPN" or "RAS VPN". - The IPsec Policy Agent service which enforces IPsec policies. - Windows Explorer which can be used to manage the OS and check the integrity of Windows files and updates. - The Windows Trusted Installer which installs updates to the Windows operating system. - The Key Isolation Service which protects secret and private keys. - The App Container which is the execution environment for the Windows Store Applications which are the only applications covered by this evaluation.

-4 AuthIP key exchange was not examined in the Common Criteria portion of this evaluation.
+&lt;sup>4 AuthIP key exchange was not examined in the Common Criteria portion of this evaluation.